 This program does not lead to a degree and is not registered as a higher education institution by the state of New York.

-Interested students will be assisted by the Education Department and the Atelier’s instructors in obtaining an internship with one of the ICAA’s professional member firms.
+Interested students will be assisted by the Education Department and the Atelier’s instructors in obtaining an internship with one of the ICAA’s professional member firms subsequent to completion of the program.
 The internship will provide students with professional experience in firms that practice traditional and classical architecture.

 Housing is not provided by the ICAA.
 The education department staff is available to help with inquiries and will assist students in finding appropriate housing.